-Moody's Investors Service, Inc. ("Moody's") has assigned the Offered Bonds a rating of 'Aa1' and Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLP business ("S&P") has assigned the Offered Bonds a rating of 'AA+'.
+Moody's Investors Service, Inc. ("Moody's") has assigned both the Issue 2021-3A Bonds and the Issue 2021-3B Bonds a rating of, 'Aa1' and Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLP business ("S&P") has assigned the Issue 2021-3A Bonds a long-term rating of 'AA+' and the Issue 2021-3B Bonds a short-term rating of 'A-1+'.
 Such ratings reflect only the views of the respective rating agency and an explanation of the criteria for and the significance of such ratings may be obtained from Moody's and Standard & Poor's.
 THDA has furnished to Moody's and Standard & Poor's certain information and materials with respect to the Offered Bonds.
 Generally, rating agencies base their ratings on such information and materials, and on investigations, studies and assumptions made by the rating agencies.
 There is no assurance that the ratings will continue for any given period of time or that the ratings will not be revised or withdrawn entirely by these rating agencies, if in the judgment of the rating agency, circumstances so warrant.
 A downward revision or withdrawal of the ratings may have an adverse effect on the market price of the Offered Bonds.

-Due to the ongoing uncertainly regarding the economy of the United States of America (including, without limitation, matters such as COVID-19, as described in "BUSINESSDISRUPTIONRISKS; COVID-19; CYBERSECURITY" herein, and the current and future political uncertainty regarding the United States debt limit), obligations, such as the Offered Bonds, issued by state and local governments, and instrumentalities thereof, could be subject to a rating downgrade.
+Due to the ongoing uncertainly regarding the economy of the United States of America (including, without limitation, matters such as COVID-19, as described in "BUSINESS DISRUPTION RISKS; COVID-19; CYBERSECURITY" herein, and the current and future political uncertainty regarding the United States debt limit), obligations, such as the Offered Bonds, issued by state and local governments, and instrumentalities thereof, could be subject to a rating downgrade.
 Additionally, if a significant default or other financial crisis should occur in the affairs of the United States or of any of its agencies or political subdivisions, then such event could also adversely affect the market for and ratings, liquidity, and market value of outstanding debt obligations, including the Offered Bonds.
 When certain automatic spending cuts are imposed on the federal government as a result of actions taken or not taken by the federal government (commonly referred to as a sequester) or when the federal government fails to pass certain spending authorizations prior to certain deadlines, resulting in a cessation of various governmental functions and operations (commonly referred to as a government shutdown), there may not be any immediate direct adverse impact on FHA, VA, RD or THDA.
 No assurance can be given, however, that a sequester or a government shutdown that lasts an extended period of time would continue to have no direct adverse impact upon the United States housing industry in general or THDA in particular.